 - A temperate climate (average temperature 24 degrees in summer, 14 degrees in winter)

-- Picnics and barbecues in the many parks and domains
+- Picnics and barbecues in the city’s many parks and domains

 - Try a flat white for your study break caffeine fix – Auckland has some of the best coffee in the world

-- Gateway to the Hauraki Gulf and all the great opportunities it offers for island-hopping, fishing, swimming and sailing.
+- Auckland is the gateway to the Hauraki Gulf and all the great opportunities it offers for island-hopping, fishing, swimming and sailing.